The 5 most authentic Danish-style hot dogs in Copenhagen

 1) John's Hotdog Deli

-With a new location in Copenhagen’s Meatpacking District, John’s Deli brings a beloved culinary icon into the city’s hippest foodie district.
-But despite the new address, John’s still makes traditional Danish hot dogs that feature fresh ingredients, homemade sauces, and thoughtfully sourced meats.
+John’s Deli is the spot to grab a traditional hotdog in the city’s hippest foodie district.
+John’s makes top-quality hot dogs (unofficially the national food of Denmark) that feature fresh ingredients, homemade sauces, and thoughtfully sourced meats.

 2) Harry's Place